Watty Graham

 Among those rebels subsequently taken prisoner, the local magistrate, Colonel George Lenox-Conyngham of Springhill House, insisted that with the exception of a single "Papist" and one "Church of England man", they were all Presbyterians.
-Father Matthew McCusker, however, is recorded as giving last rites to an insurgent in the town on the 8th, and the priest later organised a surrender of arms.
-The local Red-Coat commander, Colonel James Leith, reported on June 19 that United men among the Presbyterians continued to conspire, with "a Dissenting minister [possibly Glendy], the schoolmaster ... and others deeply implicated".
+Father Matthew McCusker, however, is recorded as giving last rites to an insurgent in the town on the 8th, and the priest later organised surrender of arms.
+The local Red-Coat commander, Colonel James Leith, reported on 19 June that United men among the Presbyterians continued to conspire, with "a Dissenting minister [possibly Glendy], the schoolmaster ... and others deeply implicated".

-Glendy, who eventually surrendered himself, was tried for sedition, but like a number tainted Presbyterian clergy was permitted exile in the United States.
-Graham, with less hope of leniency, sought to board a ship undetected, but was betrayed by the Church of Ireland rector in Tamlaght, from whom he had tried to collect a debt.
+Glendy, who eventually surrendered himself, was tried for sedition, but like a number of tainted Presbyterian clergy was permitted exile in the United States.

+Folk lore states that Graham, with less hope of leniency, sought to board a ship undetected but was betrayed by the Church of Ireland rector in Tamlaght, from whom he had tried to collect a debt.
 On June 19 Graham was hanged, according to local tradition, from a tree in Church of Ireland Rectory in Maghera.
 His body was then decapitated and his head paraded through the village.
+What really happened was that Graham surrendered the Crew arms to Col Leith and Cunningham on the Glen road in the evening of the 7th of June and was taken captive, he was quickly court martialled and half hanged outside the Church of Ireland Manse, he was then dragged up the road and head removed.
+This was a successful attempt to get those still holding out on Dunleady hill fort to surrender, Dunleady surrendered the following day.
+It was reported in a letter published in the Belfast Newsletter on 9 June that Walter Graham had been executed.

-Henry Cooke, the later conservative and loyalist Presbyterian Church leader, recalled seeing soldiers burning Graham's house.
+Henry Cooke, the later conservative and loyalist Presbyterian Church leader, recalled seeing soldiers burning Graham's house on the 4th of June.
 Graham's betrayer was subsequently murdered.